 Matthew J. Geras' Bio

-Geras, Matthew J. 2017.
-“The Implications of Apportionment on Quality Candidate Emergence and Electoral Competition” online first at Political Research Quarterly.
+Geras, Matthew J. 2018.
+“The Implications of Apportionment on Quality Candidate Emergence and Electoral Competition” Political Research Quarterly 71(2): 467-481.

 Hayden, Jessica M., Matthew J. Geras, Michael H. Crespin, and Nathan Gerth.
 2017.
 “Land, Wood, Water, & SPACE: Senator Robert S. Kerr, Congress, and the Space Race to the American Public.”
 Social Science Quarterly 98(4): 1189-1203.